 Fuel up right.
 Eat a healthy and balanced diet that is lower in fat and higher in vegetables and fruit to help reduce the risk of cognitive decline.
-Although research on diet and cognitive function is limited, certain diets, including Mediterranean and Mediterranean-DASH (Dietary Approaches to Stop Hypertension), may contribute to risk reduction.
+Although research on diet and cognitive function is limited, certain diets, including Mediterranean, Mediterranean-DASH (Dietary Approaches to Stop Hypertension) and the MIND diet, may contribute to risk reduction.

 Catch some Zzz’s.
 Not getting enough sleep due to conditions like insomnia or sleep apnea may result in problems with memory and thinking.

 Take care of your mental health.
 Some studies link a history of depression with increased risk of cognitive decline, so seek medical treatment if you have symptoms of depression, anxiety or other mental health concerns.
 Also, try to manage stress.

 Buddy up.
 Staying socially engaged may support brain health.
 Pursue social activities that are meaningful to you.
 Find ways to be part of your local community – consider volunteering at your local Alzheimer’s Association Chapter.
 If you enjoy singing, join a local choir or help at an after school program.
 Or, just share activities with friends and family.

 Stump yourself.
 Challenge and activate your mind.
 Build a piece of furniture.
 Complete a jigsaw puzzle.
 Do something artistic.
 Play games, such as bridge, that make you think strategically.
 Challenging your mind may have short and long-term benefits for your brain.

 Enjoy pursuing these activities, and here’s to a healthy 2020!
 If you have questions, call the Alzheimer’s Association 24/7 helpline at 800-272-3900 for more information.